 Despite being burdened with heavy rucksacks that would have Sherpas seeking a word with their union rep, the fit-as-a-fiddle fräuleins overtake us as if in a hurry.

 We’ve opted to have our luggage collected every morning by a man with a van, and it’s in our rooms when we arrive at our next digs.
-This allows each of us to carry only a small backpack containing rain gear, camera, a litre of water and midday snack.
+This allows each of us to carry only a small backpack containing rain gear, a camera, a litre of water and a midday snack.